 Cuts like brisket lend themselves to long cooking times in order to break down that connective tissue.

-Low temperature, slow cooking methods are the most common whether it’s smoked, braised or like this recipe, cooked in a pressure cooker.
+Low temperature, slow cooking methods are the most common whether it’s smoked, braised (like this veal brisket recipe or, like this recipe, cooked in a pressure cooker.

 HOW TO MAKE BRISKET IN AN INSTANT POT

 Using an electric pressure cooker like the Instant Pot makes quick work of brisket and the result is tender beef that falls apart easily after just 90 minutes of high pressure cooking.

 You can also see a video step by step of making my brisket Instant Pot recipe for more info.